National Gallery of Canada: History

-After the Canadian constitution was patriated in 1982, Prime Minister Pierre Trudeau announced a shift in policy focus towards the "creation of a nation," with priority given towards the arts in an effort to enrich Canadian identity.
-In same year, Minister of Communications Francis Fox declared the government's commitment to erect a new permanent buildings for its national museums, including the National Gallery, and the Museum of Man within five years.
-The director of the National Gallery, Jean Sutherland Boggs, was chosen by Trudeau to oversee construction of the national gallery and museums.
-The museum began construction for its permanent museum building on Sussex Drive in 1985, and was opened in May 1988.
+After the Canada's Constitution was patriated in 1982, Prime Minister Pierre Trudeau announced a shift in policy focus towards the "creation of a nation," with priority given to the arts in an effort to enrich Canadian identity.
+In that same year, Minister of Communications Francis Fox declared the government's commitment to erect new permanent buildings for its national museums, including the National Gallery, and the Museum of Man within five years.
+The director of the National Gallery, Jean Sutherland Boggs, was chosen by Trudeau to oversee construction of the National Gallery and museums.
+The Gallery began construction for its permanent museum building on Sussex Drive in 1985, and was opened in May 1988.

 The diversion of funds by the NMC to help fund regional museums was ended in 1982, and the National Museums of Canada formally dissolved in 1987.
-As a result of the dissolution, the National Gallery reacquired its institutional independence, and its mandate and powers outlined by its formative legislative act prior to 1968.
+As a result of this dissolution, the National Gallery reacquired its institutional independence, along with the mandate and powers outlined in its formative legislative act prior to 1968.

-The Canadian Museum of Contemporary Photography (CMCP), formerly the Stills Photography Division of the National Film Board of Canada, was an affiliated institution of the National Gallery established in 1985.
-In 1988, the CMCP's administration was amalgamated to that of the National Gallery's.
+The Canadian Museum of Contemporary Photography (CMCP), formerly the Stills Photography Division of the National Film Board of Canada, was an affiliated institution of the National Gallery, and was established in 1985.
+In 1988, the CMCP's administration was amalgamated with that of the National Gallery's.
 The CMCP later moved to its new location at 1 Rideau Canal, and continued to operate there until its closure in 2006.
 Its collection was later absorbed into the National Gallery's in 2009.

 In December 2000, the National Gallery announced it suspected approximately 100 works from its collection was plunder stolen by the Nazis during the Second World War.
-The gallery posted images of works suspected of being stolen art online, permitting its last legal owners to examine and possibly lay claim to the works.
-In 2006, the museum restituted a painting by Édouard Vuillard that had been looted by the Nazis from Alfred Lindon in 1942, The Salon of Madame Aron, to Lindon's heirs.
+The Gallery posted images of works suspected of being stolen art online, permitting its last legal owners to examine and possibly lay claim to the works.
+In 2006, the Gallery returned a painting by Édouard Vuillard that had been looted by the Nazis from Alfred Lindon in 1942, The Salon of Madame Aron, to Lindon's heirs.

 In December 2009, the National Gallery of Canada and the Art Gallery of Alberta issued a joint press release announcing a three-year partnership, which saw the use of the Art Gallery of Alberta's galleries to exhibit works from the National Gallery's collection.
-The program was the first "satellite program" between the National Gallery of Canada, and another institution, with similar initiatives launched in other Canadian art galleries in the following years.
+The program was the first "satellite program" between the National Gallery of Canada, and another institution, with similar initiatives launched at other Canadian art galleries in the following years.

-Marc Mayer was named the museum's director, succeeding Pierre Théberge, on 19 January 2009.
+Marc Mayer was named the Gallery's director, succeeding Pierre Théberge, on 19 January 2009.
 On 19 April 2019, he was succeeded by Alexandra Suda, who was appointed the 11th Director and chief executive officer of the National Gallery of Canada.
 Under Sasha Suda, the Gallery underwent a major re-branding, dubbed Ankosé, to be more inclusive and work towards reconciliation.
 After only three years, Suda resigned.
 Angela Cassie was then appointed interim Director and CEO in July 2022.
+In 2023, Jean-François Bélisle was appointed the 12th director and chief executive officer.